sidpalas/devops-directive-website/content/posts/2020/02/hugo-cloud-build/index.md

 ### GCP Set Up

-At this point I had arrived what I thought was a viable plan that I just needed to execute on.
+At this point, I had arrived what I thought was a viable plan that I just needed to execute.

 **NOTE:** The commands that follow use $PROJECT_ID and other template variables that should reflect the relevant project and values.